 A head coach that Rick became increasingly depressed about the Bears hiring.

-and a new offensive coordinator and a new and wonderful wide receiver (Kevin White, whom no one has seen actually practice).
+new and wonderful wide receiver (Kevin White, whom no one has seen

 Oh no!
 No one has seen Kevin White practice and it seems the whole "Is Odell Beckham a huge bust?" idiocy from last year has been forgotten by Rick Telander.
 Being injured doesn't necessarily mean anything.
 That's my point.